 State General Funds these are funds that are appropriated by the Virginia General Assembly and are identified in each current Appropriation Act.
 The act is not considered law until it is signed by the Governor of Virginia.

-Unrestricted Funds are funds identified separately in letters of notification, performance contracts, and CARS reports but without specified purposes; CSB do not have to account or report expenditures associated with them separately to the Department.
+Unrestricted Funds are funds identified separately in letters of notification, performance contracts, and Department’s Data Reporting Mechanism(s) but without specified purposes; CSB do not have to account or report expenditures associated with them separately to the Department.

 Relationship